fot. Piotr Baran

 3. Day 3 The city of Antigone

 Right after breakfast we saddle the horses and set off.
 We will spend 4 hours in the saddle that day.
 First, we plunge into the picturesque valley of the Drino River before climbing a steep hill and entering the Antigonea National Park.
 We will stop here for a visit.
 Antigonea was built by King Pyrrhus in 295 BC and named after his first wife, Antigonea (daughter of the Egyptian king, Ptolemy).
 The ancient ruins of the city are one of the highlights of southern Albania.
 After a break, we will enjoy an hour of horseback riding and then go for lunch in a village near the stables.
 In the afternoon we check into our hotel in Gjirokaster.
 After a short rest, we will go to visit the Cold War-era tunnel, a building that bears witness to a difficult history and illustrates the paranoia of communism.
-Next we will visit a painting studio where we will have the chance to get acquainted with local art.
 Dinner will take place in a small restaurant in the historic part of the town.

-5. Day 5 Hot springs and the City of Roses
+4. Day 4 Thermal baths and the City of Roses

 8. Day 8 Farewell to Albania

-Riders leave Albania that day.
+It’s time to leave Albania.
 Transfers to Tirana or Saranda are available upon request.

 The guide might modify the route according to weather conditions and group's riding skills.